dashpay/docs/docs/user/network/dashmate/index.rst

 Enable SSL
 ----------

-.. note:: The following step only applies to EvoNodes.
+.. note:: The following step only applies to evonodes.
 Regular masternodes do not require an SSL certificate since they do not host Platform services.

 Dash Platform requires SSL for communication.
 Dashmate provides several options for obtaining the required SSL certificate.

 .. warning:: Self-signed certificates cannot be used on mainnet.
-When setting up a mainnet EvoNode, **ZeroSSL** and **File on disk** are the only options available.
+When setting up a mainnet evonode, **ZeroSSL** and **File on disk** are the only options available.

 .. figure:: img/11a-ssl-config-zerossl.png
    :align: center